metruzanca/metruzanca/gh-static-site.md

 ---
-title: Continuos Deployment of a Static Site to GitHub Pages
+title: Deploy website to GitHub Pages
-slug: continuos-deployment-of-a-static-site-to-github-pages
-pubDate: 2020-08-17T23:35:00.530Z
+date: 2020-08-17T23:35:00.530Z
 description: How to easily setup a CI pipeline with github actions to deploy a Static Site (e.g. React or Gatsby) to Github Pages
-tags: ["git", "devops", "til"]
+tags:
+  - git
+  - devops
+  - til
+publish: true
 ---

 I often create **React** or **Gatsby** apps and usually just opt to use github pages as a host.